If you own a truck camper, you can admit it; you’re different from the average outdoorsman.

 It’s top layer is temperature-reactive so you can stay cool on hot days and lay down while avoiding any bed sweats.
 Overall I love the sleep I get on this mattress and highly recommend it!

 Picking the right sleeping bag is crucial to a comfortable camping experience.
 I’ve learned to never cheap out when it comes to the sleeping bag, as it determines whether you get a good night’s sleep or not.

-Omnicore’s slee is rated for -9°F. Though I’ve never been somewhere cold enough to truly put it to the test, it’s quality fabric and insulation design have allowed me to sleep nice and toasty with all the windows open in my truck camper on a night where it dropped to 32°F. ping bag
+Omnicore’s sleeping bag is rated for -9°F. Though I’ve never been somewhere cold enough to truly put it to the test, it’s quality fabric and insulation design have allowed me to sleep nice and toasty with all the windows open in my truck camper on a night where it dropped to 32°F.

 The 3D design makes a huge difference between other leading competitors, it combats against the ‘coffin fever’ that a sleeping bag can give, allowing for excess space while still being insulated!
 For example, my partner is 6’2, and we sleep in this bag comfortably with plenty of legroom and space to move around!

 I always stuff this blanket inside the Omnicore Sleeping Bag mentioned above for a more comfortable sleep!
 It’s wool fabric makes it perfect for retaining heat.

 It’s triple-washed during production, making them surprisingly soft, super hygienic, and less susceptible to shedding unlike many other wool blankets!

 During the day, I’ve used this blanket to accompany me just about everywhere.
 At over 5 feet by 7 feet, Arcturus’s essential wool blanket is just the right size to have with you nearly everywhere without being too bulky and cumbersome.
 It’s a sweet spot in size, perfect for a picnic or an early morning coffee coat